May 26, 2021

 - What unique features may excite my target market?

-Looking at your target market’s pain points and needs in tandem with what you learn about the competition will help you identify your unique value proposition.
-This is your product’s strategy to meet customer needs better than the alternatives.
-While your product could address multiple needs, it’s important to choose those that focus on and align with your value.
+Looking at your target market’s pain points and needs in tandem with what you learn about the competition will help you identify your unique value proposition and, just as importantly, who it is likely to appeal to.
+This is your product’s strategy to meet customer needs better than their alternatives.
+While your product could address multiple needs, it’s important to choose those that focus on and align with unique value to your target segment that you plan to address.

 It’s worth mentioning that if your product is similar to a competitor’s, it doesn’t mean you have to start from scratch and come up with something brand new.
 It can be enough of a competitive advantage to leapfrog them and do as they do, only much better.
 Keep in mind, however, that if you decide to take this route, you’ll need to be 10 to 30 percent better than the competition to stand out in the crowd.
 In other words, differentiating yourself by offering superior value in a crowded market can work, but it’s not simple to achieve.